hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/README.md

-﻿# 1.3 CIFX PCI - Setting Industrial Communication
+# 1.3 CIFX PCI Communication Settings

-To utilize industrial communications, installing a PCI communication card, then setting up the card using the teach pendant and SYCON.net program, will be necessary.
+To use industrial communication, install a PCI communication card and, and proceed with settings using the teach pendant and Sycon.net program.